Sarvamm/Zeno-Local/README.md

-#  DATARS – Automated Data Analysis
+#  Zeno Local

-DATARS is a powerful and user-friendly Streamlit app that leverages local LLMs to understand, summarize, and visualize your dataset—all in a few clicks.
+Zeno is a powerful and user-friendly Streamlit app that leverages local LLMs to understand, summarize, and visualize your dataset—all in a few clicks.
 Whether you're an analyst or a data science enthusiast, DATARS helps you interact with your data like never before.

 ---